 What is white gold?

 Actually white gold as such does not exist, it is an alloy or mixture between gold evidently yellow color together with other metals, in this case palladium or platinum both whitish gray color.
-Palladium is an element discovered in 1803 and is a noble metal such as gold or silver, similar to platinum, although this element has a much higher cost than palladium and even gold, making jewelry made with this material also have a higher price, its color is characterized by being a little more silver than palladium.
+Palladium is an element discovered in 1803 and is a noble metal such as gold or silver, similar to platinum, although palladium has a higher cost than platinum and gold, making jewelry made with this material also have a higher price.
+The color of Palladium is a little less silver than platinum (see picture below).
 On the other hand, if the gold is mixed with copper or silver it will keep its distinctive yellow color, as I mentioned earlier, the gold is too inconsistent, and for this reason it is usually mixed in a proportion that usually goes from 10 carats (10 gold and 14 gold). of another metal) to 18 carats (18 parts of gold and only 6 parts of other metals, that is to say a ratio of 75% to 25%) to this gold is known as gold of first law; The so-called “pure gold” is 24 carats but we already know that it is too fragile for use in jewelry.

 How to identify white gold?

 It is extremely difficult to differentiate a white gold alloy from another gold alloy at a glance.
 Often to all these pieces, a rhodium bath is made superficially and in fact its color is slightly modified, they can adopt the appearance of high gloss or mirror finish of other white metals, such as silver, platinum, palladium and even metal.
 Therefore, it is necessary to investigate thoroughly.
 To determine the composition of an alloy with precision, it is necessary to carry out a more in-depth laboratory analysis, people usually do not carry this kind of equipment with them.